MassimoCubello/MassimoCubello/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=MassimoCubello&label=Profile%20views&color=0e75b6&style=flat" alt="MassimoCubello" /> </p>

-I’m Massimo, a web developer with over ten years of experience in marketing and customer success.
-I transform ideas into user-friendly, engaging web experiences by combining technical skills with a passion for storytelling and problem-solving.
+I’m a web developer with a background in marketing and customer success.
+My journey into tech grew from years of helping clients market their solutions, solving operational problems, and telling stories that connect people.
+Now, I’m bringing those skills into development by building web experiences that are not only functional but also engaging, user-friendly, and human-centred.

 - 🔭 **Current Role**: Web Development Student at [Humber Polytechnic](https://humber.ca/)
 - 🦋 **Bluesky**: [@massimocubello.bsky.social](https://bsky.app/profile/massimocubello.bsky.social)